tinabanthia/Minesweeper/README.md

 Open the project using CLion and go to apps/cinder_app_main.cc.
 Uses the green Run arrow on Line 10 to run the program.

 ### Background and About its Purpose:
-This project was created in memory of the original MieSweeper and in order to add a fun twist.
+This project was created in memory of the original MineSweeper and in order to add a fun twist.
 Enjoy!